KDAB/knut/docs/contributing/unit-tests.md

 # Unit tests

 There are 2 different kinds of unit-tests: C++ and script.
-THey are located in the `tests` directory, with all test data in the `test_data` directory.
+They are located in the `tests` directory, with all test data in the `test_data` directory.

 ## C++ unit-tests